minacle/xc/README.md

 # xc

-The best command to run most recent version of Xcode app on your machine.
+The best command to run Xcode app what you want.

 ## distinction